mmmurray/jest-component-snapshot/README.md

 ### Image snapshot tests

-Image snapshot tests use [jest-image-snapshot](https://www.npmjs.com/package/jest-image-snapshot) but you provide a component instead of an image.
-All of the same options should work here.
+Creates an image snapshot from a component using [jest-image-snapshot](https://www.npmjs.com/package/jest-image-snapshot).
+All of the same options are supported.

 ```js
 test('image snapshot from HTML string', () => {